florist-notes/CNN-GoogLeNet/README.md

 But what is this inception module?

 The authors wanted to design a good local network topology, a network within a network and then stack a lot of these on top of each other.
 These local topologies are being called the <b>“inception module”</b>.
-As we look into the module below, we can see, what’s inside an inception module.
+The name inception comes from the movie "[Inception](http://www.imdb.com/title/tt1375666/)", where the model is inspired from the meme " [We need to go Deeper](http://knowyourmeme.com/memes/we-need-to-go-deeper) ".
+The authors even referenced this meme in the paper ^ - ^ .As we look into the module below, we can see, what’s inside an inception module.

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/in.jpg">